Oystering on the Chesapeake

 The work of harvesting, shucking, packing, shipping, and eating these oysters has shaped this entire region---its communities, its economy, and its environment.

 Location.
 38° 47.238′ N, 76° 13.236′ W. Marker is in St. Michaels, Maryland, in Talbot County.
 Marker is on Burns Street.
+On the waterfront promenade at the Chesapeake Maritime Museum.
 Touch for map.
-On the waterfront promenade at the Chesapeake Maritime Museum.
 Marker is in this post office area: Saint Michaels MD 21663, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Deflecting the Enemy (here, next to this marker); War in the Chesapeake (here, next to this marker); Freedom's Figurehead (a few steps from this marker); Navy Point Historic Houses (within shouting distance of this marker); Captain John Smith's Shallop (within shouting distance of this marker); Too Much of a Good Thing (about
+Deflecting the Enemy (here, next to this marker); War in the Chesapeake (here, next to this marker); What's under your feet? (here, next to this marker); Freedom's Figurehead (a few steps from this marker); Navy Point Historic Houses

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 29, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 276 times since then and 25 times this year.
+It was originally submitted on November 29, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 305 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on November 29, 2012, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.